Twna-Jane/Load-Balancer-Distributed-System/README.md

 # Load-Balancer-Distributed-System
 ## Project Overview
-This project involves implementing a load balancer that asynchronously routes requests between servers.
-- In this repository, the tasks handled are divided into folders, corresponding to the task handled.
-For instance, `TASK_1` contains scripts for Task 1, `TASK_2` has files for Task 2, and so on.
-- The code for the servers can be found in `TASK_1/server.py`, and the final load balancer source code is located in `TASK_3/app.py`
-- A detailed analysis on the load balancer's performance is outlined on this README as well as in `TASK_4/analysis.ipynb`.
+This project involves implementing a load balancer that asynchronously routes requests between backend servers using a consistent hashing mechanism.
+The load balancer acts as the single entry point for client requests, distributing them efficiently across multiple Flask-based server instances.
+It monitors server health via heartbeats and supports dynamic scaling by allowing servers to be added or removed through API endpoints.
+The entire system is containerized using Docker and orchestrated with Docker Compose, enabling easy setup, deployment, and management of all components in isolated environments.

 ## Table of Contents
 - [Installation and Setup](#installation-and-setup)